KGLAMP: Knowledge Graph-guided Language model for Adaptive Multi-robot Planning and Replanning: INTRODUCTION

 Despite recent progress, effective planning for heterogeneous teams remains challenging~\cite{gupta2022incentivizing, gupta2019achieving}.
 Planning Domain Definition Language (PDDL)-based approaches offer strong guarantees for long-horizon planning but depend on manually crafted domain and problem specifications~\cite{liu2024autonomous}.
 These specifications are labor-intensive to construct, and even minor modeling errors can induce brittle behavior, as planners assume complete and consistent environmental representations.

-Recent advances in large language models (LLMs) reduce the manual burden of domain specification~\cite{liu2023llm+} and enable flexible high-level reasoning for long-horizon planning~\cite{ren2023robots}.
-Prior work shows that LLMs can generate PDDL specifications and support symbolic planners~\cite{guan2023leveraging,bai2024twostep}.
-However, LLM-based planning remains challenging for heterogeneous multi-robot systems~\cite{ferreira2024distributed}, as most methods assume shared action models and identical capabilities, limiting reasoning over embodiment, skills, and feasible task assignments~\cite{zhang2025lamma}.
-As illustrated in Fig.~\ref{fig:Concept}, without relevant relational context, generated plans often fail to capture inter-robot dependencies, coordinated timing, and shared resource constraints critical for effective cooperation in heterogeneous teams.
+Recent advances in large language models (LLMs) reduce the need for manual domain specification~\cite{liu2023llm+} and enable flexible high-level reasoning for long-horizon planning~\cite{ren2023robots}.
+Prior work shows that LLMs can generate PDDL and support symbolic planners~\cite{guan2023leveraging}.
+However, applying LLMs to heterogeneous multi-robot systems remains challenging~\cite{ferreira2024distributed}, as most approaches assume shared action models and identical capabilities, limiting reasoning over embodiment, skills, and task feasibility~\cite{zhang2025lamma}.
+As illustrated in Fig.~\ref{fig:Concept}, lacking relational context often leads to plans that miss inter-robot dependencies, coordination, and shared resource constraints essential for effective cooperation.

-Another limitation is the common assumption of complete and accurate environment information.
-In real-world settings, object states, spatial layouts, and task-relevant properties cannot always be consistently maintained~\cite{gong2025zero}, leading to mismatches between symbolic planner representations and the true operational context.
-Effective multi-robot systems must therefore monitor their knowledge, update internal representations, and adapt plans as new information becomes available.
-Addressing these issues is critical for reliable long-horizon planning in heterogeneous multi-robot teams.
+Another limitation is the assumption of complete and accurate environment knowledge.
+In real-world settings, object states, spatial layouts, and task-relevant properties are often inconsistent or incomplete~\cite{gong2025zero}, causing mismatches between symbolic representations and actual conditions.
+Effective systems must therefore update their knowledge and adapt plans as new information arrives, which is crucial for reliable long-horizon planning in heterogeneous teams.

-To address these challenges, we introduce \textit{KGLAMP}, a knowledge-graph–guided LLM planning framework for heterogeneous multi-robot systems.
-KGLAMP encodes environment structure and robot capabilities as interconnected knowledge graphs capturing object relations, spatial connectivity, and agent-specific properties (Fig.~\ref{fig:intro2}).
-Grounded in these structured representations, the LLM generates planning domain and problem descriptions that yield symbolic tasks better aligned with real-world conditions.
+To address these challenges, we propose \textit{KGLAMP}, a knowledge-graph–guided LLM planning framework for heterogeneous multi-robot systems.
+KGLAMP represents environment structure and robot capabilities as a structured knowledge graph capturing object relations, spatial connectivity, and agent-specific properties (Fig.~\ref{fig:intro2}).
+This representation guides the LLM to generate more accurate planning domain and problem descriptions.

-The knowledge graph further serves as a persistent memory that tracks the environment state by integrating new observations, updating inconsistent information, and propagating changes across related entities.
-This enables the planner to adapt to changing world knowledge and efficiently replan when discrepancies arise, supporting the robust operation of heterogeneous robot teams in dynamic environments.
+The knowledge graph also acts as a persistent, updatable memory, integrating new observations, resolving inconsistencies, and triggering replanning when needed.
+This enables robust adaptation to evolving environments and supports reliable coordination in heterogeneous multi-robot teams.